-David Baffsky: was awarded $68,000 in the ACT Supreme Court in 1988 with Jim Spigelman as his counsel when the hotellier sued The SMH over an article suggesting he was heavily involved in Sydney's Luna Park along with Abe Saffron.
+David Baffsky: was awarded $68,000 in the ACT Supreme Court in 1988 with Jim Spigelman as his counsel when the hotelier sued The SMH over an article suggesting he was involved in Sydney's Luna Park along with Abe Saffron.

 Tony Bell: the former CEO of 3AW's old parent Southern Cross Broadcasting issued against Derryn Hinch for comments on 3AK suggesting they have exercised too much power in the Melbourne talk radio market.
 Southern Cross Broadcasting were joined as a co-plaintiff so presumably shareholders footed the legal bills.
 The case settled after now-departed 3AK director Jeff Kennett intervened to sort things out with his old friends at 3AW.

 Vincenzo Bellino: the colourful Italian mogul in Brisbane's Fortitude Valley sued Chris Masters and the ABC for 13 years after Four Corners' "The Moonlight State" which ended up costing the ABC more than $600,000 to defend even though they won.